 Remember, every case of trespassing is unique.
 Consulting with a housing solicitor experienced in property law is highly recommended.
 Qualified solicitors can provide personalized legal advice based on the unique circumstances of your case.

-Under the provisions of the Criminal Justice and Public Order Act 1994, the police can indeed help, but certain conditions must be met:
+The police can indeed help under the provisions of the Criminal Justice and Public Order Act 1994, but certain conditions must be met:

 The police’s response may vary from case to case, depending on the resources available and other factors.
 In some cases, they may liaise with other agencies or take alternative courses of action, such as referring the matter to local authorities or recommending civil remedies.